TomDeneire/ulpia/README.md

 ## How is Ulpia made?

-Ulpia is a serverless SRU aggregator with a "back-end" in Go (compiled to WebAssembly) and a front-end in JavaScript and Bootstrap CSS.
+Ulpia is a serverless API aggregator with a "back-end" in Go (compiled to WebAssembly) and a front-end in JavaScript and Bootstrap CSS.

 ### Serverless

-An application that sends out requests to different SRU servers is typically made in a server-client environment.
+An application that sends out requests to different APIs is typically made in a server-client environment.
 As I didn't want to set up a separate server for this, I made the application *serverless* by performing the web requests in the browser.
 This involved the use of a CORS proxy.

 ### Go / WebAssembly

-Thanks to the integration of Go and WebAssembly, I could use Go for the "back-end" of Ulpia, most notably parsing the XML responses from the different SRU servers, and yielding the results in HTML templates.
+Thanks to the integration of Go and WebAssembly, I could use Go for the "back-end" of Ulpia, most notably parsing the XML or JSON responses from the different APIs, and presenting the results in HTML templates.

 ### JavaScript